 A certified nursing assistant is an in-demand healthcare position across the country, with steady growth projected over the next decade.
 But what is a CNA?
 A CNA works under a registered nurse (RN) or licensed practical nurse (LPN) to provide care to patients.
 This profession is an excellent starting point for a career in healthcare and also offers opportunities for advancement.

 Becoming a CNA can open up many career opportunities for you and could begin you down an increasingly lucrative career path in the healthcare industry.
 First, however, you’ll need to pass the CNA exam and earn your certification.
-In order to do either, you’ll need to enroll in a state approved CNA training program near you or in a hybrid online program.
+In order to do either, you’ll need to enroll in a state approved CNA certification program near you or in a hybrid online program.
 We’ll give you the lowdown on how you can not only find accredited CNA classes but how you can find free CNA programs near you!

-CNA Training Classes by State
+CNA Classes by State

 - New Hampshire